Color Drenching Interior Design - A Modern Approach to Mood

 Sheen And Finish Create Texture Without Breaking The Color

 Instead of switching colors, you switch reflection.
 Same hue, different behavior.
 That is where the visual interest comes from.
 It is also where prep matters.
-Higher-sheen paint will happily reveal patched drywall, uneven caulk, and sloppy trim work, so finish choice and surface quality need to be part of the same decision.
+Higher-sheen paint will reveal patched drywall, uneven caulk, and sloppy trim work faster than a forgiving matte wall.
+For a clear technical breakdown of how gloss and sheen affect light reflection, the Sherwin-Williams gloss and sheen guide is a useful reference.

 Choosing The Right Color: Hue, Saturation, And Tone